lolapriego/spaniardstosv/README.md

 # spaniardstosv
 Welcome to SpaniardsToSiliconValley solutions!
-These are the solutions to our problems in the recommended <a href:"www.spaniardstosv.org/coursework.html">coursework</a>
+These are the solutions to our problems in the recommended www.spaniardstosv.org/coursework.html

 **You should not be looking into these, unless you are really really stuck** (No hagas trampas!)